dgaydukov/cert-aws/sa/files/sa.md

     * CVEs (Common vulnerabilities and exposures) - checks for publicly knows vulnerabilities and exposures of your ec2 (for example you have some unpatched package that have such vulnerability)
     * Center for Internet Security (CIS) Benchmarks - well-defined, unbiased, consensus-based industry best practices to help organizations assess and improve their security
-    * Security best practices for Amazon Inspector - determine whether your systems are configured securely
+    * Security best practices for Amazon Inspector - determine whether your systems are configured securely There are 2 ways to install inspector:
+* use AMI with pre-installed inspector
+* use Systems Manager Run command with `AmazonInspector-ManageAWSAgent` (ssm agent should be installed on ec2)

 ###### Macie
 Managed data security/privacy service that uses ML & pattern matching to discover/protect your sensitive data (PII (personally identifiable information) - names, addresses, and credit card numbers) in aws.